Envision |

 Thickness and Kerf

-Materials ranging from 10" stainless steel to 0.010" acrylics can be cut by waterjet, making it a very versatile tool.
-Stacking of very thin materials to increase productivity is possible.
-Kerf (cutting width) ranges from 0.020" to 0.050".
+Materials ranging from 5" stainless steel to 0.010" acrylics can be cut by waterjet, making it a very versatile tool.
+Kerf (cutting width) ranges from 0.040" to 0.050".

 Taper and Edge Finish

 Taper and edge finish are directly related to cut speed.
 The greater the speed, the more taper and the coarser the edge finish.
-As the waterjet slows down, taper can be eliminated and the finish of about 120 achieved.
+As the waterjet slows down, taper can be eliminated and a finish similar to 120 grit sand paper can be achieved.
 Again, slower means an increase in time...and price.
-For a finer edge finish, we use a finer abrasive.

 Waterjet cutting is a natural erosion process involving no chemicals or heat.
 Because of this, warping and distortion typically associated with laser, plasma and oxy-fuel cutting is eliminated, therefore minimizing the need for secondary processing.